-Usually the bride gets a bad rap as a bridezilla.
-But in these instances, it's clear the crazy culprit was the groom.
-You won't believe what these guests and wedding pros have witnessed men do before and even at their weddings.
+Usually, it's the bride who gets a bad rap.
+But in these instances, it's clear the culprit was the groom.
+You won't believe what these guests and wedding pros have witnessed men do before, and even at, their weddings.

 "I was working on a very elaborate wedding with a huge installation on a private property.
 It took a crew of 15 people three days to install a 60-by-90-foot tent and all of the decor inside.
-But on the Friday before the Saturday wedding, the groom demanded that the tent we erected be taken down and moved 15 feet to the left so that he and his wedding guests to get a better view of his putting green.
-The crew worked overnight and the next day all of the guests enjoyed a fabulous view." —Lauren, a wedding planner
+But on the Friday before the Saturday wedding, the groom demanded that the tent we put up be taken down and moved 15 feet to the left so that he and his wedding guests could get a better view of his putting green.
+The crew worked overnight, and the next day, all of the guests enjoyed a fabulous view." —Lauren, a wedding planner

 "The last wedding I attended had a total groomzilla.
 You could tell he was on edge the entire day, but he totally lost it during his best man's speech.
-He didn't like what the guy was saying — the best man was making some pretty tame jokes about the couple — so he grabbed the mic and proceeded to give his own spur-of-the-moment speech about how none of could possibly appreciate all the time and money that went into the wedding, and all of the people who were laughing inappropriately at the last toast while they were drinking booze he paid for could go to hell.
+He didn't like what the guy was saying — the best man was making some pretty tame jokes about the couple — so he grabbed the mic and proceeded to give his own spur-of-the-moment speech about how no one could possibly appreciate all the time and money that went into the wedding, and all of the people who were laughing inappropriately at the last toast while they were drinking booze he paid for could go to hell.
 True story." —Abigail